everdark/linkedin-inbox-crawler/README.md

 ## Dependencies

 This is a Python 3 project.
-The userscript is Tested only on Chrome using Tampermonkey.
+The userscript is tested only on Chrome using Tampermonkey.